-Born in Goulburn, Australia in 1939, George Lazenby’s peripatetic life led him to London and international stardom as Ian Fleming’s James Bond in ON HER MAJESTY’S SECRET SERVICE (1969) taking over from Sean Connery.
+Born in Goulburn, Australia when the Second World War broke out in 1939, George Lazenby’s peripatetic life led him to London and international stardom as Ian Fleming’s James Bond in ON HER MAJESTY’S SECRET SERVICE (1969) taking over from Sean Connery.
 Although a worldwide critical and financial success, George forsook the role of 007 to carve out his own spiritual adventure in life in the Far East and the United States working with filmmakers as varied as Peter Bogdanovitch, Cy Endfield, John Landis and and Raymond Chow.
 George was also supposed to work with Bruce Lee but sadly that never happened due to Lee’s sudden death.

 Still much in demand on TV and film, Lazenby starred as Civil War General J Johnson Pettigrew in GETTYSBURG (1993) and in Superboy (2000) as Superman’s father, Jor-El, a role initially essayed by Marlon Brando.